 “Orlando is about proving model in the [Sun Belt], hopping on an airplane (instead of train), and more flattened seasonality,” Maher said.

-The team also plans to “double its workforce” in the next 12 to 18 months.
+In all, the team also plans to “double its workforce” in the next 12 to 18 months.
 It currently has about 80 employees between Philly and D.C, Maher said.